imsatyasaiteja/Attendance-Management-System/README.md

 # Attendance Management System

-A C++ program that uses facial recognition technology to mark attendance for events, classes, or meetings.
+A graphical user interface (GUI) Application built on QT Creator, utilizing C++ programming, QMake and OpenCV libraries.
-The program is equipped with a graphical user interface (GUI) for easy usage.
+The application uses facial recognition technology to mark attendance for events, classes, or meetings.

 ## Preview